bulletmark/gnucash-asx-fetch/README.md

 Python 3.6 or later is required.

-Note [gnucash-asx-fetch is on PyPI](https://pypi.org/project/gnucash-asx-fetch/) so you can just type:
+Note [gnucash-asx-fetch is on PyPI](https://pypi.org/project/gnucash-asx-fetch/) so you can just type the following to install or upgrade:

 ```
 $ sudo pip3 install -U gnucash-asx-fetch